-It has been observed from site inspection that a distant view of the garden of Femhill House is available from Mulgoa Road across a portion of this land.
-With sub-division and development, this view will be altered.
-The CMP addresses views and has determined that this is not a significant view, rather it is a glimpse across trees and paddocks to the hill on which Fernhill is located.
-It is not a planned, historical or intended view and has limited significance.
+It has been observed from site inspection that a distant view towards the garden of Fernhill House is available from Mulgoa Road across a portion of this land.
+With sub-division and development, this view will be altered and largely removed.
+The view is also mapped in Penrith LEP 2010, however the mapping is not accurate in that it covers an area that extends beyond the available viewscape.
+It is not clear why this view in particular has been mapped in the LEP and there appear to be no heritage reasons for the listing.

+The CMP addresses views and has assessed that the mapped view over the eastern precinct is not a significant view, that is, it is not a view that has any particular heritage value.
+Rather it is a glimpse across trees and paddocks towards the hill on which Fernhill house is located.
+It is not a planned, historical or intended view and has limited if any heritage significance.